Table of Contents

 The Prohibition is a Zombie Rule

 What’s a zombie rule?
-They are rules that aren’t but won’t die.
+They’re fake rules, but no matter how you try to make people stop talking about them, they keep trying to apply them.
 According to Geoffrey Pullum, a linguistics professor and co-author of The Cambridge Grammar of the English Language, “Though dead, they shamble mindlessly on.”
 David Marsh, who teaches a grammar master class for the Guardian, lists some of them, including, for example, the familiar prohibition against the split infinitive.
 To give you an idea of the bizarre logic of some of these zombie rules, this horror of split infinitives comes from a Latin fetish.
 Latin used to be the language of the educated, and so, the logic goes, English should imitate Latin, and so, the logic goes, the use of English infinitives should mirror Latin ones.
 But Latin present infinitives are one word long.
 Logic is nowhere to be found.

 Guilty also of this kind of nonsense is the unbearable Strunk & White.
 The authors violate their own rules throughout their own book and recommend a prose so arid it might as well be a recipe.
-(A discussion of writer’s guides to grammar, usage, punctuation, and other mechanics is beyond the scope of this blog post, but start with Dreyer’s English.)
+(A discussion of writer’s guides to grammar, usage, punctuation, and other mechanics is beyond the scope of this blog post, but start with the Chicago Guide to Editing Fiction.)

 What’s the logic behind the default he?
 Blame the Victorians, who believed that men were the default people and women were too childlike and weak to act on their own.